Dist. 1, Ho Chi Minh City, Vietnam

 Namo is a high-end Neapolitan-style pizzeria in the centre of Ho Chi Minh City (otherwise known as Saigon).
 Using only authentic, high-quality ingredients, many of which are sourced from Naples itself, Namo’s owners wanted to create a contemporary Italian restaurant with an artisanal touch.

 Located on Hai Ba Trung Street—known for its upmarket restaurants, shops and hotels—the two-storey building with mezzanine (previously an Indian restaurant), sits opposite the Park Hyatt hotel and Saigon’s historic opera house.
 Look at referrals download slot bonanza.

 The owner’s specifications called for a complete overhaul of the building, including the relocation of stairs, and the construction of a ground-floor open kitchen, a preparation kitchen on the first floor, and two bars.

 Mirroring Namo’s focus on well-sourced, all-natural ingredients, the colour and texture palette features natural stones, woods, and warm metallics.

 Like the menu, the atmosphere is homely and encourages sociable dining.
+Witness more details pertaining to free online pokies australia.
 On the mezzanine level, for example, a shelving installation displays books, ornaments and curiosities, giving the feel of a private abode.

 Boasting floor-to-ceiling windows on each floor, the movement of this energetic Saigon street becomes part of the interior design.
 In the same way, internal features such as the recessed lighting system on the first floor become part of the external appearance.